Benjamin Disraeli: Back-bencher

 Disraeli gradually became a sharp critic of Peel's government, often deliberately taking contrary positions.
 The young MP attacked his leader as early as 1843.
 However, the best known of these stances were over the Maynooth Grant in 1845 and the repeal of the Corn Laws in 1846.
 The president of the Board of Trade, William Gladstone, resigned from the cabinet over the Maynooth Grant.
 The Corn Laws imposed a tariff on imported wheat, protecting British farmers from foreign competition, but making the cost of bread artificially high.
-Peel hoped that the repeal of the Corn Laws and the resultant influx of cheaper wheat into Britain would relieve the condition of the poor, and in particular the Great Famine caused by successive failure of potato crops in Ireland.
+Peel hoped that the repeal of the Corn Laws and the resultant influx of cheaper wheat into Britain would relieve the condition of the poor, and in particular the Great Famine caused by the failure of potato crops in Ireland.
 (Note: According to some modern historians, Peel recognised the inevitability of free trade and used the alleviation of the Irish famine as a convenient pretext for moving away from protectionism despite strong opposition from within his party.)

 The first months of 1846 were dominated by a battle in Parliament between the free traders and the protectionists over the repeal of the Corn Laws, with the latter rallying around Disraeli and Lord George Bentinck.
 An alliance of free-trade Conservatives (the "Peelites"), Radicals, and Whigs carried repeal, and the Conservative Party split: the Peelites moved towards the Whigs, while a "new" Conservative Party formed around the protectionists, led by Disraeli, Bentinck, and Lord Stanley (later Lord Derby).

 The split in the Tory party over the repeal of the Corn Laws had profound implications for Disraeli's political career: almost every Tory politician with experience of office followed Peel, leaving the rump bereft of leadership.
 In Blake's words, "[Disraeli] found himself almost the only figure on his side capable of putting up the oratorical display essential for a parliamentary leader."
 The Duke of Argyll wrote that Disraeli "was like a subaltern in a great battle where every superior officer was killed or wounded".
-If the Tory Party could muster the electoral support necessary to form a government, then Disraeli now seemed to be guaranteed high office, but with a group of men who possessed little or no official experience and who, as a group, remained personally hostile to Disraeli.
+If the Tory party could muster the electoral support necessary to form a government, then Disraeli now seemed to be guaranteed high office, but with a group of men who possessed little or no official experience and who, as a group, remained hostile to Disraeli.
 In the event the Tory split soon had the party out of office, not regaining power until 1852.
 The Conservatives would not again have a majority in the House of Commons until 1874.